-- use of evidence and engagement with the posted reading; and
+- use of evidence and engagement with the posted reading;

-- and your essay's style and grammar.
+- and style and grammar.

-Faculty readers are not just from the English department; they are also from fields as diverse as sociology, biology,
+Faculty readers are not just from the English department; they are from fields as diverse as sociology, biology,

 economics, theater arts, philosophy and management.
 The faculty readers'

 evaluations of your essay will determine your writing placement.
-If the two faculty readers who read your essay
+If the two faculty readers

 disagree on your placement, your essay will be read by a third refereeing reader.
 Throughout the placement process your